 Often, drivers are in a hurry, so they either don’t think about road conditions or become nervous and stiff behind the wheel.
 This leads to an increase in incidents and traffic congestion.
 No one likes being stuck in a traffic jam.
 Add the freezing weather and stuffy nose to it.
 It doesn’t get any better, does it?

 The biggest issue is the amount of effort it requires to stay safe.
-Being on the road in winter calls for increased attention and ability to adapt quickly.
+Being on the road in winter calls for increased attention and the ability to adapt quickly.
 It’s not only that your car is not as stable and secure on slippery roads.
 If you maintain good control of your vehicle, there is no guarantee everyone else will.
 If you slow down, it doesn’t necessarily mean that other drivers will do the same.
 Keep your eyes wide open 100% of the time.

-Ice and Snow, Take it Slow
+Ice and snow, take it slow!

 This should be your mantra on the roads during winter.
-You have to ease on the brakes, put light pressure on the gas and drive defensively.
+You have to ease on the brakes, put light pressure on the gas, and drive defensively.
 Not only that, but your preparation has to start much sooner than the moment you hit the road.
 Here are some tips on prepping your car for winter in case you insist on driving.
 Even if it’s just to the grocery store:

-- Check up on your battery.
+- Check up on your battery

 If you have a weak battery, this is not the time to ignore it.
 Driving in winter takes up a bigger electrical load that might come harsh on your vehicle.
 Always keep the battery and terminals clean to ensure good connections, and keep the battery fully charged.
 Be sure to check the battery’s fluid level as well as the voltage regulator.

-- Get a good warm-up.
+- Get a good warm-up

 Cold weather makes it harder for vehicles to start.
 Some people think that warming up their car in winter is a waste of gas.
 Yet, a fully warmed-up engine is a more efficient engine.
 Plus, taking off in a car that hasn’t warmed up is quite dangerous.
 Icy windshield compromises visibility.

-- Be prepared for anything.
+- Be prepared for anything

 Winter is the trickiest season of all.
 It can surprise you with anything at any moment.
 It’s sunny in one city, and 20 miles down the road it is already snowing.
 You and your car have to be ready to face anything.
 Make sure you pack a blanket and a few warm clothes before taking off.
 A windshield scraper, jumper cables, and a flashlight are just as essential!

 Once you get behind the wheel, all you need to remember is your winter mantra.
 “Ice and snow, take it slow”.
 But somehow it seems like the trouble of getting ready for your winter road trip overshadows the pleasure of driving.
 It seems like there are too many things to keep in mind.
 Shipping your car instead can save you the stress of winterizing your vehicle.
 No matter how much you love driving, there are some occasions when it is better not to get behind the wheel.
 These occasions often relate to times when your mind is occupied with something more important than driving.
 One of these events is moving to a new home.

 If you were about to hit the road but started reconsidering, we’d be happy to help you make the best decision.
 Whether you need to ship your car to another state or across the country, our logistics experts will gladly answer all your questions and guide you through every step of the process.